appleboy/alertsnitch/README.md

 The database must be initialized with AlertSnitch model.

-AlertSnitch will not become online until the model is up to date with the expected one.
+AlertSnitch will not go online until the model is up to date with the expected one.
 Bootstrapping scripts are provided in the [scripts][./script.d] folder.